Biden abruptly accelerates his involvement in agenda talks

 “He was laying out what he wants,” said Rep. Debbie Dingell (D-Mich.), who met with Biden this week.
 “It was clear what he wanted — and it hasn’t been until now.”

 Biden’s stepped-up involvement comes as a rapid succession of deadlines loom, including the expiration of federal highway funds Oct.
 31, the president’s appearance at a climate summit in Scotland on Nov.
-1, and a Virginia governor’s race that’s become a referendum on the Democratic agenda Nov.
+1, and a Virginia governor’s election that’s become a referendum on the Democratic agenda Nov.
 2.

 One White House official said that Biden has long been invested in the plan’s particulars but that different meetings with lawmakers have had different dynamics.
 The official, like several aides and lawmakers interviewed for this story, spoke on the condition of anonymity to be more candid.

-But those working closely with Biden or familiar with his meetings say that the president is now more clearly setting guidelines for what should stay in his social-safety-net bill and what will have to go as it gets whittled down from $3.5 trillion to $1.9 trillion or less.
+However those working closely with Biden or familiar with his meetings say that the president is now more clearly setting guidelines for what should stay in his social-safety-net bill and what will have to go as it gets whittled down from $3.5 trillion to $1.9 trillion or less.
 These guidelines do not carry an ideological cast, the people said, but rather seem aimed at shaping a deal that can pass.

 Biden, who often boasts of his knowledge of congressional workings from his 36 years in the Senate, appears to be gambling that his months of listening have given him the credibility to start imposing his will more.

 In some recent meetings, Biden has acknowledged that the Clean Electricity Performance Plan, an ambitious but controversial part of his climate change agenda, probably will not be in the final bill.
-He noted that the child tax credit, which has halved child poverty this year, will probably be extended only for one year.
+He noted that the child tax credit, which has nearly halved child poverty this year, will probably be extended only for one year.

-During a meeting with lawmakers Tuesday, the president spoke at length, but he also went around the room to let lawmakers talk about the most important issues to them, two people said.
+During a meeting with lawmakers Tuesday, the president spoke at length, but he also went around the room to let lawmakers talk about the most important issues to them, two people with knowledge of the discussion said.
 “He knows the particulars inside and out, and he clearly is trying to be in closing mode for the deal,” said Rep. Mark Pocan (D-Wis.), who was at the meeting.

 Pocan said that over the course of three meetings with Biden, including one via Zoom, he has seen what he termed a “progression.”

-“It seems like a lot of this is starting to gel — like he’s got in his mind, at least, where this could be going,” Pocan said.
+“It seems like a lot of this is starting to jell — like he’s got in his mind, at least, where this could be going,” Pocan said.
 “And very clearly yesterday, from all the conversations he had with all the different entities, he has a pretty good idea, I think, where he thinks it can go.”

 After months when little progress was evident, top Democrats are now suggesting a breakthrough could be imminent.
 “I think we’ll get a deal,” Biden said as he prepared to board Air Force One for a trip to Scranton, Pa.